-The Oak that we use is Kiln dried or air dried and mostly French, this is because it is a faster growing oak and comes from managed forests, The difference between English oak and French oak is very small and to the untrained eye there would be nothing to distinguish them apart, there is two ways of cutting the oak tree trunks, the first way is simply to plank it, the second way is to quarter saw it, this way is where most people will see what they know as a quarter sawn boards, this is where the famous medulery rays or figuring comes from, plus a quarter sawn board is much more stable and less lightly to warp.
+The Oak that we use is Kiln dried or air dried and mostly French, this is because it is a faster growing oak and comes from managed forests, The difference between English oak and French oak is very small and to the untrained eye there would be nothing to distinguish them apart, there is two ways of cutting the oak tree trunks, the first way is simply to plank it, the second way is to quarter saw it, this way is where most people will see what they know as a quarter sawn boards, this is where the famous medullary rays or figuring comes from.

 Visit our Showroom to see the Refectory Tables.